-They meet third Monday of every month at 7pm ET. at Concord Fire Station #7, 250 International Drive NW, Concord, NC 28027
+They meet third Monday of every month at 7pm ET. at McGill Baptist Church, 5300 Poplar Tent Rd, Concord, NC 28027.

 Cleveland County Amateur Radio Service or CCARS, is located in Shelby, NC.
+We meet the second Thursday of each Month 7pm at the Shanghai Fire Department located at 1438 Burke Rd, Shelby, NC 28152.
 We welcome all hams and non hams alike.
 Our goal is to help those interested in ham radio to get started with whatever their interests are.
 CCARS meets at the Civil Air Patrol building at the Shelby Airport on the Second Thursday of each Month.
 Meetings start at 7pm and end around 9pm.

 Welcome to the Shelby Amateur Radio Club’s, website.
 Our club has been setting the pace for Amateur Radio in Cleveland County and Shelby for over 50 years.
 We hold a net twice a week on 146.880 at 8:30 pm (Monday and Fridays) – Please join us on the net, we’d love to have you check-in with us.
 To View our newsletter please click here!

 Our meeting place in 2010 is the Red Cross Building, 1333 Fallston Road (HWY 18N – Next to Ingles), Shelby, North Carolina 28150.
 Our club president and officers invite you to visit us on the 2nd Tuesday each month at 7:00 pm.